shotgunsoftware/tk-core/docs/initializing.rst

 A manual project is either done via the Shotgun Desktop Project Setup Wizard or through the ``tank setup_project`` command.
 During this process, you will choose a location on disk for your configuration.
-Make sure you choose a location in disk which is accessible by all users who wants to access the configuration (e.g. typically on a fast, shared storage).
+Make sure you choose a location on disk which is accessible by all users who need access to the configuration (e.g. typically on a fast, shared storage).
 The figure below illustrates the process:

 .. image:: ./resources/initializing/manual_install.png